deepaksharmacs19/goProject/README.md

 # goProject
 An API having endpoints to signup, login, and perform CRUD operations on notes for a specific user.
 In this API, I have used a data structure instead of a database.
 I have used Postman for testing this API.
+And i have tried to containarize it but don't know why my Docker engine is not working currently because of OS switch.
 These are the ways to use Postman for testing it:

 Signup: